Jamess200/BirdnetProject/README.md

      <a href="https://colab.research.google.com/drive/1ofIgH6WYTRZxlmmCn-0VmR4ZYu8mSlAA?usp=sharing">
        <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab" style="vertical-align: middle;"/>
      </a>
-   </span> This notebook is primarily used for processing audio files with BirdNET to extract bird songs into a data CSV format.
-It serves as the main tool for converting audio inputs into structured data for analysis.
+   </span>: This notebook is used for processing audio files with the BirdNET model to extract bird song data into a CSV format.
+It serves as the primary tool for converting audio inputs into structured data, including information on identified bird species and confidence levels, for further analysis.

 ## Analysing Your Audio Recordings
 To analyse your own audio recordings of bird songs:
 1. **Upload Your Audio File to Google Colab**: